 The above John Adams had wife.
 Avis, and the next event recorded concerning his family is the birth of their daughter, Jane, in 1686.
 He bought a house of Nathaniel Williams, 20 Dec.
 1688, and is called “cordwainer” in the deed.
 He sold “tenement and shop” to Abraham Blish, 19 Jan.
 1690.
 The deed is witnessed by Peter Barber.
 June 20, 1693, Mary, widow of Henry Phillips, sold to John Adams, Sr., of Boston, cordwainer, a house occupied by Samuel Gray, doubtless the same person as the one named among those who arrived with John Adams in 1684.
 It was on the highway leading to Roxbury, bounded east by Bishop’s Lane, which is now Hawley Street.
 William Gibbons was one of the witnesses.
 June 21, 1693, John Adams, Sr., cordwainer, and Avis, his wife, mortgaged to John Richards the house last mentioned, “tenement occupied by Samuel Gray.”
 The mortgage was discharged 23 Feb.
 1693/4.
 The marriage bond of Peter Barbour, tailor and Sarah Willey, spinster, of Boston, was signed by John Adams, shoemaker, of Boston, 16 Nov.
 1687.
 [See Court Files, Boston.]
 Peter Barbour was another Scotchman.

 On 10 Feb.
 1693, John Adams, Sr., cordwainer, and wife.
 Avis, deeded to Mathew Gary a tenement late in the possession of Mary Phillips and now in the tenure of John Adams.
 The deed was subscribed 9 March 1693/4.
 This same house was sold by Mathew Gary to Samuel Lynde, 15 Dec.
-1694, “occupied by John Adams, Sr
+1694, “occupied by John Adams, Sr.,” and 5 Jan.
+1696/7 Mathew Gary sold to Andrew Belcher the same house, “now or late in the tenure & occupancy of John Adams, cordwainer.”

 The Superior Court of Judicature, Nov.
 1699, had a case of Edward Gouge, plaintiff, and Anthony Checkley, defendant, “Whereas Edward Gouge recovered a judgment against John Adams of Boston, cordwainer, for £12 and costs of suit, and execution was returned to court with non est Inventus” etc. Anthony Checkley was surety for John Adams and pleaded that he never set hand to the bond, but the verdict was against Checkley and he paid the bill, which was receipted 20 Sept.
 1704.
 It must have been John Adams, Sr., of whom it was said in 1699, non est Inventus, for John Adams junior was in Boston, 1699-1705.
 John Adams, Sr., had died.
 Rev. Hugh Adams writes that in 1701 “four of my young brethren and sisters were orphans left to my brotherly care,” and “my own godly mother the widow Avis Adams died” in 1699 as the result of a pestilential disease contracted in nursing the Rev, John Cotton at Charleston, S. C.